khizeruddin/resume_projects_display/README.md

    - Tools: Python, Google Colab, Scikit-learn, Linear Regression, Decision Tree, TensorFlow, Neural Networks, Tableau, Power BI

 3. [Project 3: Data cleaning using MYSQL.
 Removing duplicates, creating correct data formats for structured, reliable data tables](Project3.sql)
-   - Tools MYSQL, PostgreSQL.
+   - Tools MYSQL, PostgreSQL. --The layoffs.csv file data source file for this project is on the left. download for editing

 4.[Full Project: Business exploration using data to understand the trends, patterns and insights.
 Changes, growth and a decrease in the job market and changes in hiring statistics.](Project4.sql)
-  - Tools MYSQL, PostgreSQL.
+  - Tools MYSQL, PostgreSQL. --The layoffs.csv file data source file for this project is on the left. download for editing

 5. [Project 3: Other Data Science and Machine Learning projects on Customer analysis, Twitter sentiment, etc](Project5)
    - Tools: Python, Google Colab, Scikit-learn, Linear Regression, Decision Tree, TensorFlow, Neural Networks, Tableau, Power BI